 Directions: To reach us, follow the access road, 100 metres north of Klong Prao temple, that is signposted to KP Huts, Tiger Huts, Watercolours, Santhiya Tree Resort and Longstay Resort.

-You’ll then see our signposted wooden footbridge through the mangroves to the house.
+Go through Santhiya Tree Resort, pass the cow and coconut field on the left and you’ll then see our signposted wooden footbridge through the mangroves to the house.
 If you end up at ‘Koh Chang Longstay Resort’ , you’ve gone 400 metres too far.

-If you are coming by bus, you ca take one of the shared pick up truck taxis that you will see waiting for passengers at the pier.
+If you are coming by bus, you can take one of the shared pick up truck taxis that you will see waiting for passengers at the pier.
 They will drop you off at our guesthouse.
 The price should be 120 Baht / person.
 Or, if you are travelling by plane, Bangkok Airways have a minibus service that provides a door to door service between the airport and Baan Rim Nam.

 On the opposite side of the river a good Thai & Seafood restaurant called ‘Pu-Talay’ which is also in a renovated fisherman’s house and at the mouth of the estuary is another well-known seafood restaurant, ‘Iyara Seafood’.
 Both mainly cater to Thai tourists, although the menus are also in a kind of English.
 Both of these restaurants will pick you up from Baan Rim Nam by boat for free.